Transfers-AP-Exceptions

 For Stanford policy on A-Levels, French Baccalaureate, German Abitur see the Stanford Bulletin General Certification page.

-Advanced Placement (AP) Credit can be applied toward requirements in your School of Engineering major program as follows:
+Advanced Placement (AP) Credit can be applied toward requirements in your School of Engineering major program as follows (this section will be updated once the Stanford Bulletin is published):

 Subject | Score | Placement | Units |